Star schema vs. OBT: An analysis of which is better for your data warehouse

-The objective of this analysis is to understand the performance implications of these different warehouse distribution patterns under normal BI-style workloads within a given warehouse.
+The objective of this analysis is to understand the performance implications of these different warehouse modeling patterns under normal BI-style workloads within a given warehouse.
 That is, we aren't trying to benchmark warehouses against each other or understand their relative performance and cost tradeoffs.
-We want to understand how different data architecture patterns perform once you've chosen which warehouse to use.
+We want to understand how different data warehouse modeling patterns perform once you've chosen which warehouse to use.

 You can review the queries we used for the test here.